Holy Trinity Church, Guildford: Collapse of 1740

-In 1740 the steeple collapsed, destroying most of the building.
-The only part of the church building that survives today is the Weston Chapel.
+On 23 April 1740, the steeple collapsed, destroying most of the building.
+The only part of that church building that survives today is the Weston Chapel.
 Some external features such as the iron railings also remain from the earlier building, as do two monuments.
 A new red brick church was erected to the designs of James Horne on the site of the original church and opened in 1763.
 The architecture has been described as "handsome and pedestrian at the same time", being of correct classical proportions but with details that are under-scale for such a large building on an important site.

 Holy Trinity is the only large 18th-century place of worship in Surrey and stands in a commanding position at the top of Guildford's High Street.
 In the mid-19th century the interior of the church was altered extensively.
 In 1869 Woodyer replaced the double rows of windows with single rows.
 The side galleries were removed in 1867.
 The Victorian emphasis on ritual and sacrament called for a larger chancel, and in 1886 the church was enlarged at the east end, creating the present choir, sanctuary, side chapel and organ chamber.

 The church is now effectively one huge room with tripartite openings at the east end, allowing access to the chancel and the two side chapels.
 The central feature of the decoration of the apse is 'the Presence of the Crucified in the Church of all ages': Christ upon the cross is flanked by Aaron, David, and Isaiah on the north side, and Saints Paul, Stephen, and Augustine of Hippo on the south side, representing respectively the priests, kings and prophets of the Jewish Church and the apostles, martyrs and bishops of the Christian Church.
 The lower paintings in the apse and on the altar are by C E Buckeridge done in 1889–91.
 The painting in the vault was added later by a different artist, which is why they are in a different style.